junisabot/ddpg-tennis-multi-agent/README.md

 1. report.html is a report of this project
 2. train.ipynb is the notebook to train MADDPG network with this project
-3. actors are splitted into 2 representing left actorA and right actorB as the agent.
+3. two agents modules located in directory modules/, named actorA (left player) & actorB (right player).
 4. network/actor.py contains actor neural network from DDPG.
 5. network/critic.py contains critic neural network from DDPG.
 6. config.py contains all the adjustable parameters of this project.